-This Hinger Kochuri is an East Indian flatbread recipe where pastry dough balls are stuffed with a pungent & spicy filling made of Asafoetida or Hing, and then flattened and deep-fried.
-It is puffy, crispy and a perfect side to a potato curry or perhaps cholar dal, if you are a lentil lover like me.
+This Hinger Kochuri is an East Indian flatbread recipe where pastry dough balls are stuffed with a pungent & spicy filling made of Asafoetida or Hing and then flattened and deep-fried.
+It is puffy, crispy, and a perfect side to a potato curry or perhaps cholar dal, if you are a lentil lover like me.

 Hing or asafoetida is a very popular Indian spice.
 It is extracted in the form of resin from the dried sap of a plant known as Ferula Asafoetida.
 Hing is known to have anti-bloating and digestive properties.
+It is very commonly used in Indian cooking, especially in dal recipes.

 Here’s a list of the ingredients you need to make hing er kochuri –